deniapps/nextfeathers/README.md

 I hope this is clear.
 I will try to write a tutorial soon.

 ## Warning
 This is not production ready yet.
 I am still working on *DNA*.
 What's that?
-I meant Blog system. :-)
+Did I mention it's the name of NextFeathers Blog System.